Alan Tudge: In Opposition (2022–2023)

 In 2022, Prime Minister Scott Morrison and the LNP were voted out at the 2022 Australian federal election.
 During the election, Tudge had a 7-point two-party preferred swing against him, but still managed to hold the seat by 5 points.
 The election marked the second time since Tudge was elected that the Liberals sat in opposition.
 Following the election, Tudge was named in the Shadow Cabinet as the Shadow Minister of Education under the leadership of Peter Dutton but was exiled due to the on-going inquiry into the Robodebt scheme.

 Tudge announced his forthcoming resignation in parliament on 9 February 2023, and submitted his resignation on 17 February 2023.

 Controversies

-In June 2017 Tudge, and Liberal Party colleagues Greg Hunt and Michael Sukkar, faced the possibility of being prosecuted for contempt of court after they made public statements criticising the sentencing decisions of two senior judges while the government was awaiting their ruling on a related appeal.
+In June 2017, Tudge, and Liberal Party colleagues Greg Hunt and Michael Sukkar, faced the possibility of being prosecuted for contempt of court after they made public statements criticising the sentencing decisions of two senior judges while the government was awaiting their ruling on a related appeal.
 They avoided prosecution by, eventually, making an unconditional apology to the Victorian Court of Appeal.
 Conviction could have resulted in their expulsion from the parliament under Constitution s 44(ii) and, as a result, the government losing its one-seat majority in the House of Representatives.

+Tudge faced controversy for his role in and defence of the Robodebt scheme.
+Responding to numerous reports of incorrect debt notices in 2017, Tudge stated "The system is working and we will continue with that system".
+Robodebt was later ruled to be unlawful and 470,000 debts raised under the scheme were refunded.